At a glance

 Daniel Tong, piano

 The London Bridge Trio is one of Britain’s leading chamber ensembles, known for their deeply nuanced and searching interpretations.
-The trio originally formed in 2002 as the London Bridge Ensemble and they continue to prioritise strong, composer-led programmes with the option to collaborate with regular guest artists.
+Formed in 2002, they continue their original mission of prioritising strong, composer-led programmes, often collaborating with regular guest artists.
 Their name reflects an admiration for English music of the early twentieth century, which forms part of the group’s varied repertoire and is represented by their hugely successful Frank Bridge recordings.
+For 2022 and beyond, founder Daniel Tong is joined by Ben Hancox and Cara Berridge, both members of the acclaimed Sacconi Quartet with whom Daniel has performed on numerous occasions.

 Their performance shone from beginning to end, producing endlessly beautiful sounds that defied the acoustics by ringing on in the air beyond the end of the pieces.Music and Vision